kubevirt/community/design-proposals/network-vhostuser-binding-plugin/network-vhostuser-binding-plugin.md

 Hence, Network Binding Plugin needs to use immutable paths to sockets.
 This can be achieved using the interface name (or its hash version) in symbolic links to the real socket path: `/var/run/kubevirt/vhostuser/net1` -> `/var/run/vhostuser/<socketXX>`.

-This requires an enhancement in KubeVirt, and Network Binding Plugin KubeVirt CRD spec, in order for `virt-launcher` pod to have a shared `emptyDir` volume, mounted in both `compute` and `vhostuser-network-binding-plugin` containers.
+This requires an enhancement in KubeVirt in order for `virt-launcher` pod to have a shared `emptyDir` volume, mounted in both `compute` and `vhostuser-network-binding-plugin` containers.
+This `emptyDir` path can be either:
+- a paramater in Network Binding Plugin KubeVirt CRD spec, but would require a spec evolution.
-An alternative would be to use a hard-coded path for this `emptyDir`, but would require to insure that a same path is not used by several plugins.
+- a well-known fixed path for this `emptyDir`, that may be used by any binding plugin.

+It appears that a well-known fixed path is sufficient and can be simpler to implement.

 #### Implementation diagram